Keyboard shortcuts

 PlatformPath

-macOS~/Library/Application Support/meka/sessions.db
+macOS~/Library/Application Support/meka/meka.db

 Database Schema